andrewroth/queru-btce/README.md

 # queru-btce

-KISS BTC-E API Access from Ruby.
+KISS _BTC-e_ API Access from Ruby.

 ### Pros:

 - No config file and no framework dependency.
-- No weird abstractions, you can follow BTC-e API specs.
+- No weird abstractions, you can follow _BTC-e_ API specs.
 - Returns an object, keys are methods.
 - Really few error abstraction, exceptions are raised.
 - Nounce is enforced, I don't expect damm nounce error.